Linaro/lava/doc/v2/hacking-session.rst

 Device requirements
 ===================

-Some devices may need parameters to configure the network correctly to allow the user to login to the hacking session. e.g. QEMU jobs need to setup a ``tap`` device:
+Some devices may need parameters to configure the network correctly to allow the user to log in to the hacking session. e.g. QEMU jobs need to setup a ``tap`` device:

 .. code-block:: yaml